-Does the College offer scholarships or financial help?
+Does the College offer financial help?

 Does the College offer a discount for more than one child at the College?

-No. We offer a needs-based scholarship instead.
+No. We offer needs-based financial assistance instead.

 Does the College have a wide selection of subjects?

 Yes.
 The College offers a wide variety of subjects so that students can pursue their interests to the HSC.
 The comprehensive range of courses is designed to provide students with the knowledge, skills and understanding required for academic success as well as preparing them for post-secondary school opportunities.
-Follow these links for more details – Primary and Secondary.
+Follow these links for more details – Primary and Secondary .

 What are the College’s examination results like?

 While keeping in mind that there is more to education than just academic results, we’re proud of what our students achieve in statewide and national testing.
 You can read more about our Primary School Results here and our Secondary School results here.